These Healthy Buffalo Chicken Meatballs are a freezer-friendly lunch or dinner idea โ theyโre also perfect for meal prep!

 Meatballs

-- Ground chicken โ you can also try making these meatballs with ground turkey or extra-lean ground beef.
+- Ground chicken โ you can also use ground turkey or extra-lean ground beef.

-- Yellow onion โ white onion or shallots would also be good.
+- Red onion โ white or yellow onion would also be good.

 How to make buffalo chicken meatballs